Things to do

 Belinda Spring

 The soft murmur of water running over the rocks can be heard at Belinda Spring.
 Cool, clear water is sheltered by clumps of ferns—a contrast to the surrounding dry, sandy countryside.
-Permanent water and denser vegetation provide a haven for frogs and fish as well as the mollusks, freshwater shrimp, aquatic insect larvae and other aquatic invertebrates on which they feed.
+Permanent water and denser vegetation provide a haven for frogs and fish as well as the molluscs, freshwater shrimp, aquatic insect larvae and other aquatic invertebrates on which they feed.
 Larger animals, including egrets and herons, visit the spring.
 Red-backed fairy-wrens and plum-headed finches hide among the foliage.

 Other things to do